sailfish-team/sailfish/doc/testcases.rst

 ^^^^^^^^^^^^^^^
 The code for this example is located in ``examples/lbm_poiseuille_3d.py``.

+This example is like the 2D Poiseuille flow, but the pipe is now a proper cylinder with a circular cross section.
+The flow can currently only be driven by a global body force.

+The flow in this geometry is, like its 2D counterpart, solvable analytically and the result is also a parabolic velocity profile.

 Flow around a sphere
 ^^^^^^^^^^^^^^^^^^^^
 The code for this example is located in ``examples/lbm_sphere_3d.py`` and ``examples/lbm_sphere_force_3d.py``.

+This example comes in two variants.
+The first one is a direct counterpart of the flow around a cylinder example in 2D.
+The classes are derived from the 3D Poiseuille example, the only difference being the spherical obstacle placed on the axis of the pipe.
+The obstacle is formed by no-slip nodes.

 .. image:: img/sphere3d.png

+The image illustrates the velocity field of the fluid.
+The red tubes depict streamlines.

+In the second and more useful variant, the flow is driven by velocity boundary conditions at the inlet and walls of the pipe.
+This corresponds to the physical problem of a moving sphere in a pipe with stationary fluid, as seen from the frame of reference comoving with the sphere.

+This example is interesting, because it makes it possible to calculate the drag force exerted on the sphere by the fluid.
+The value of the drag coefficent can then be compared with an approximate theoretical prediction or with experimental data.
+In order to see the computed drag coefficient, run the example in the batch mode with verbose output (``./lbm_sphere_force_3d.py --batch -v``).

+This example is also used as a part of the automated regression test in ``regtest/drag_coefficient.py``.